 S.D. wearing spectacles] Ed.
 Not in Q, F. [See Figure 18.]
 Compare Robert Davenport, A New Tricke to Cheat the Divell (1625), III,i, "Enter the Divell like a Gentleman, with glasse eyes."
-The audience's first impression of the Earl of Gloucester is his wearing unnatural-looking spectacles.
-He brags to Kent about his sexual exploits like a lewd vecchio stock character.
-He could easily exist in the cosmology of Commedia dell'arte, a "leane and slipper'd Pantaloone, | With spectacles on nose, and pouch on side", as Jacques describes the sixth age of man in As You Like it.
+The first thing the audience notices about the Earl of Gloucester are his unnatural-looking bow spectacles.
+He brags to Kent about his sexual exploits like a lewd vecchio stock character in Commedia dell'arte,-a "leane and slipper'd Pantaloone, / With spectacles on nose, and pouch on side", as Jacques describes the sixth age of man in As You Like it.
 (F, 1136-38).
 He is probably standing between Kent and Edmund, comically obstructing Kent's view of Edmund in the style of farce.
 His body language is more suggestive of embarrassment than pride in his bastard son, which is underscored by his words, "He hath bin out nine yeares, and away he shall againe" (F, 35-6).

-Gloucester can't see things at close distance without the means of bow spectacles.
-(See note I,ii,33, "If it be nothing, I shall not need spectacles."
-(F, 369-70).
-He is far-sighted (hyperopic) like a mouse.
+It is only by means of his spectacles that Gloucester is able to "see".
+His eyesight is as poor as a "Mouse" (F, 2536).
+[See note I,ii,33, "If it be nothing, I shall not need spectacles."
+(F, 369-70)].
 Due to exigencies of the plot, he needs to wear them all of the time, even outdoors in the storm: "This is the foul Flibbertigibbet...he gives the web and the pin, squinies the eye."
 (See note III,iv,105, "Flibbertigibbet").
-It is only by means of his spectacles that he is able to "see".
 Ironically, Cornwall stomps on them before putting out the first of his eyes.
 "Upon these eyes of thine I'll set my foot."
 (F, 369-70).
-The major story subplot of Gloucester and his two sons centers on the paradox of "blindness".
+The major story subplot of Gloucester centers on the paradox of "blindness".
 (See note III,vii,65,S.D., "Stomps on "Gloucester's spectacles.")

 What is important about this scene is its introduction to the major theme of adultery.
-Gloucester treats it as a subject to boast about, without any moral consequences.
+Adultery is held a sin by the Church, and deserving of punishment-a fact Lear addresses in his diatribe on injustice in Act IV.
+(See note IV,v,113.
+"Die for adultery?").
+Here, Gloucester treats it as a subject to boast about, without any moral consequences.
 His sexual promiscuity is the reference in III,iv,113 when Poor Tom invokes "Swithold" (F, 1900), i.e., St. Vitalis of Assisi, the patron saint of genital disease, upon his father's entrance.
-In IV,v,

-Lear presupposes that the blinding of Gloucester is a punishment for the sin of committing adultery (F, 2555-2562).
-At the end of the play, Edgar moralizes about his father's licentiousness to Edmund: "The Gods are iust, and of our pleasant vices/Make instruments to plague vs:/ The darke and vitious place where thee he got,/ Cost him his eyes" (F, 3130-34).
-[See also Appendix G: Robert Armin in the Role of Gloucester.]
+In IV,v, Lear presupposes that the blinding of Gloucester is a punishment for the sin of committing adultery (F, 2555-2562).
+At the end of the play, Edgar moralizes about his father's licentiousness to Edmund: "The Gods are iust, and of our pleasant vices/ Make instruments to plague vs:/ The darke and vitious place where thee he got,/ Cost him his eyes" (F, 3130-34).